The school minibus pulled through the gates of the Historic Dockyard in Portsmouth and she started counting in her head.

 ‘Can we have our lunch yet?’

 ‘I win!’
-Jennifer Morris always had a quiet bet with herself on school trips that someone would ask that question before she got to ten.
+Jennifer Morris always had a quiet bet with herself that someone would ask that question before she got to ten.

 ‘No, Nasreen I told everyone before we left the classroom that we will have a tour of HMS Victory, then there’s time to have a quick look around before lunch at half past one.’